Treasure Buddies: Home media

 Treasure Buddies was released on DVD, Blu-ray, and as a film download on January 31, 2012.
 The physical release was produced in 2 different packages: a 2-disc Blu-ray / DVD combo pack and a 1-disc DVD.
-The movie download was produced in both standard and high definition.
+The film download was produced in both standard and high definition.
 Bonus features for the release included "DIGS: B-Dawg Edition" and a music video for "Roam".